 The same vitamin that works with calcium to strengthen bones can also help protect against inflammation.
 Vitamin D can be found in fish, liver, beef, egg yolks, and some fortified foods.
 Vitamin D is also produced in the body when the skin is exposed to sunlight.

 - Vitamin D deficiency has been linked to a number of inflammatory diseases, including rheumatoid arthritis, lupus, inflammatory bowel disease, and type 1 diabetes.
 Taking vitamin D supplements may help reduce inflammation in people with these conditions, although this hasn't been proven.
 It's also unclear whether or not taking vitamin D supplements can prevent any of these conditions.
 Vitamin D deficiency may even increase levels of inflammatory markers in healthy people.

 - Vitamin D supplements may also reduce the inflammation associated with age-related diseases.

 - One study found that people with the highest vitamin D levels had a 40% lower risk of colon cancer than those who had the lowest level of this vitamin.
 However, it's not yet clear whether taking vitamin D supplements can actually lower cancer risk.

 Vitamin E is another antioxidant with anti-inflammatory properties.
 Common food sources include nuts, seeds, and green leafy vegetables.

 - Vitamin E comes in several different forms.
-The alpha-tocopherol type may help prevent heart disease by slowing the release of inflammatory substances that damage the heart.
+Some research suggests the alpha-tocopherol type may help prevent heart disease by slowing the release of inflammatory substances that damage the heart.

 - Alpha-tocopherol also might be effective for easing lung inflammation related to allergies.
 However, because studies were conducted on animals, it's not yet clear whether the results will translate to humans.